Chandan9898Kumar/AI_CHAT_BOT/backend/README.md

 4. **Implement authentication** if needed
 5. **Add request logging** for monitoring

 ### Imporatant : calling api in server.js decsiption.
+EndPoint : "/api/chat"

 So, here we are directly calling groq api. no set-up is required.